 All permits for tents to be used on Colgate University property must be obtained through Emergency Management.

 Fire Safety Week

-During Fire Safety Week, EHS and Campus Safety hold a mock dorm fire in the upper quad.
-Students are also taught how to use fire extinguishers and how to navigate through a smoke-filled residence hall (using the New York State Office of Fire Prevention and Control fire safety trailer).
+During Fire Safety Week, Fire Safety staff and Campus Safety hold a mock dorm fire in the upper quad.
+Students are also taught how to use fire extinguishers with a Bullex extinguisher training system.

 - Procedures for reporting a fire or other emergency